There’s so much more to reality TV than gossip and catty drama.

 With a no-strings-attached $250,000 on the line, it is moving to see how the contestants progress through the series and how their lives would be changed if they took home the cash prize.

 8. Breakfast, Lunch, and Dinner (Netflix)

-	You can tell a lot about a person by what they eat, and Breakfast, Lunch, and Dinner brings that sentiment to fruition in this cooking meets celebrity interview show.
+You can tell a lot about a person by what they eat, and Breakfast, Lunch, and Dinner bring that sentiment to fruition in this cooking meets celebrity interview show.

 Hosted by restaurateur and author David Chang, the show brings celebrity guests such as Seth Rogan and Lena Waithe to cuisine they know and love.

-	The show takes an authentic look into the life and times of some of our favorite celebrities as they celebrate one of the things that bring us all together: food.
+The show takes an authentic look into the life and times of some of our favorite celebrities as they celebrate one thing that brings us all together: food.

 9. Songland (Hulu)

 Songland takes a look into the music industry from a rarely seen perspective: songwriting.